-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of the Port of Camas-Washougal, as of and for the years ended December 31, 2021 and 2020, and the related notes to the financial statements, which collectively comprise the Port's financial statements, and have issued our report thereon dated July 7, 2022.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of the Port of Camas-Washougal, as of and for the year ended August 31, 2022, and the related notes to the financial statements, which collectively comprise the Port's financial statements, and have issued our report thereon dated August 25, 2023.

 We issued an unmodified opinion on the fair presentation of the Port's financial statements in accordance with its regulatory basis of accounting.
-We issued an adverse opinion on the fair presentation with regard to accounting principles generally accepted in the United States of America (GAAP) because the financial statements are prepared by the Port using accounting practices prescribed by state law and the State Auditor's Budgeting, Accounting and Reporting System (BARS) manual described in Note 1, which is a basis of accounting other than GAAP.
+We issued an adverse opinion on the fair presentation with regard to accounting principles generally accepted in the United States of America (GAAP) because the financial statements are prepared by the Port using accounting practices prescribed by state law and the State Auditor's Budgeting, Accounting and Reporting System (BARS) Manual described in Note 1, which is a basis of accounting other than GAAP.
 The effects on the financial statements of the variances between the basis of accounting described in Note 1 and accounting principles generally accepted in the United States of America, although not reasonably determinable, are presumed to be material.